blesswood/qw/README.md

 #### Bugs:
 Set fileformat to "unix" if you see "bash: /usr/bin/qw: /usr/bin/python3^M: bad interpreter: No such file or directory"

+#### Fixed:
+Similar binds now do not stack (ex: bind "dkrt" now do not call bind "dkr")